mrbracchi/Awesome-ID/README.md

 ### Video
 [ArtGrid](https://artgrid.io/)- Discover story-driven footage from today’s top cinematographers from around the world.
 Filmmaking is our passion.
 So, we understand what today’s creative filmmakers need to produce amazing films.
 Not a marketplace full of random shots, but a catalog focused on footage that inspires creativity and brings impact to your film.
 No filler - Every moment should tell your story.

+## Accessibility
+[Rev}](https://www.rev.com/)- Rev’s speech-to-text solutions offer unmatched accuracy.
+Whether you’re a small business, a Fortune 500 company, or something in between, Rev helps maximize the value of your content, make your brand more accessible, and grow your audience.